MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. Connect to the newly provisioned Azure VM via RDP.

-1. Within the RDP session to az12001b-vm2, ensure that you can establish SSH session to both az12001b-cl-vm0 and az12001b-cl-vm1 via their private IP addresses (10.0.1.4 and 10.0.1.5, respectively).
+1. Within the RDP session to az12001b-vm2, ensure that you can establish RDP session to both az12001b-cl-vm0 and az12001b-cl-vm1 via their private IP addresses (10.0.1.4 and 10.0.1.5, respectively).

 > **Result**: After you completed this exercise, you have provisioned Azure network resources necessary to support highly available SAP NetWeaver deployments